 If the court orders that support of any kind be paid from a retirement plan, then a Qualified Domestic Relations Order (QDRO) is necessary in order for the plan administrator to make payments to someone other than the plan participant, such as a former spouse or a dependent child.
 The specifics of the QDRO and what is done with distributions after they are taken have important tax consequences, so it’s important to get professional advice about these decisions.

-Boelman Shaw combines professional tax and financial planning services at our offices in Des Moines.
+Boelman Shaw Tax & Financial Planning combines professional tax and financial services at our offices in Des Moines.
 We can help you understand the tax consequences of financial decisions you make throughout the divorce process, determine the most tax-advantageous way for you to file your return during and in the year following your divorce, and make sure that your returns are accurate and complete.
-Just click the button below to schedule your appointment.
-If you’re a new client, then take advantage of our new client special to get $25 off!

 Cordell.
 "Common Tax Issues for the Recently Divorced or Separated."
 The Huffington Post.